File README.SUSE of Package kernel-xen

 The second method involves the following steps:

-(2) Install the kernel-$FLAVOR-devel package.
-This is necessary for
+(2) Install kernel-syms.$ARCH.rpm.
+This package is necessary for

 symbol version information (CONFIG_MODVERSIONS).

 (3) Compile the module(s) by changing into the module source directory